kubernetes-hy/kubernetes-hy.github.io/data/part-2/3-configuring-applications.md

 ### ConfigMaps

 ConfigMaps are similar but the data doesn't have to be encoded and is not encrypted.
-Let's say you have a videogame server that takes a "serverconfig.txt" which looks like this:
+Since you rarely need to have live configureable values coming up with a use case can be somewhat convoluted, but let's say you have a videogame server that takes a "serverconfig.txt" which looks like this:

 ```ini
 maxplayers=12
 difficulty=2
 ```

-The following ConfigMap would contain the values:
+The following ConfigMap could contain the values:

 **configmap.yaml**